 Adding styles to your code components

-To ensure your code components are styled correctly, import your styles directly into your *.webflow.tsx file.
+To ensure your code components are styled correctly, you can import your styles directly into your *.webflow.tsx file.

 Button.webflow.tsx